Zirias/mkclidoc/README.md

     description: The main configuration file for %%name%%

     [var GREEN]
-    description: Overrides the default green generator
+    description: Overrides the default green generator `/usr/bin/green`.

     [var GREENOPTS]
-    description: Extra arguments for the green generator
+    description: %%var%% is passed as extra arguments for `green` or `GREEN`.

 This example shows all currently supported fields and elements.